jjdblast/bigdata-pipeline_wiki/Install-Docker-and-Load-the-Docker-Image-from-USB.md

 * **Log out and log back in or the changes will not take effect**

 # Load the Pipeline Docker Image
-* At this point, you should have boot2docker and/or Docker installed on your laptop.
+* At this point, you should have installed everything needed to run Docker
 * Next, we'll load and run the Pipeline Docker Image

 ### MacOS X or Linux